Eliminate the Drag That’s Holding Your Business Back (1 of 3)

 Broken Core Processes

-What I mean by a core process is one that is central to delivering the value proposition to the customer and running the organization.
-In the next post, I’ll share ways you can uplevel core processes to create more capacity and improve quality.
+A core process is one that is central to delivering the value proposition to the customer and running the organization.
+Upleveling broken core processes creates more capacity and improves quality.

 Ineffective Meetings